 Education degree programs are generally divided into early childhood education, elementary education and secondary education.
-Each of these degrees emphasizes the specific psychology and developmental needs of children in that age range as well as age-appropriate teaching methods and games.
+In addition to covering the theory and practice of learning and teaching, each of these degrees emphasizes the specific psychology and developmental needs of children in that age range as well as age-appropriate teaching methods and games.

 Additionally, many elementary education degree programs and nearly all secondary education programs require students to pick a secondary field in which to major or minor.
 This field, which can be anything from chemistry to music to history, allows the teacher to specialize in a particular subject for middle and high school students.